MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## Player Accounts (Monday 26th July 2020)

+This is a pretty big one.
+I'm writing this part ahead of doing any of the development work.
+The main challenges here will be differentiating between user inputs for an authenticated vs non-authenticated account and follong diverging code paths.
+I want to make sure that whatever I end up implementing won't have too dramatic of an impact on the way that the code works.
+It needs to be simple and maintainable after all.
+In the past, as part of previous projects, I have tried implementing this as a series of rooms that have custom behaviour.
+On the whole, the system does work.
+But it's really clumsy.
+It's also a strange user experience.
+For now, I plan to go with a more traditional approach.

+One of my considerations is to ensure that the authentication is kept seperate from the user interface.
+This is mainly because I want to have different methods of authentication in the future.
+I'd really like to explore the option of a magic link in the future for example where a QR code is rendered to the user and they can scan it with their phone to login.

 ## System Logging (Saturday 24th July 2020)

 Not a significant amout of development going on over the weekend but I managed